nfdi4objects/n4o-graph-importer/README.md

 docker compose run importer
 ~~~

-### Receive terminologies
+### Import terminologies

 The list of terminologies to be loaded is managed in BARTOC.
-Download URLs for selected terminologies are hard-coded iin file [`terminology-data.csv`](terminology-data.csv)` (until a better way has been established to manage this information).
+Download URLs for selected terminologies are hard-coded iin file [`terminology-data.csv`](terminology-data.csv) (until a better way has been established to manage this information).
 The following data formats are supported:

 - [rdf/turtle](http://format.gbv.de/rdf/turtle) (subsumes N-Triples)
 - [rdf/xml](http://format.gbv.de/rdf/xml)